jonnonz1/nz-statute-book/acts/public/2000/new-zealand-public-health-and-disability-act-2000.md

     (b) health protection and health promotion services; and (c) goods, services, and facilities provided for related or incidental functions or purposes
   - **publicly available** , in relation to a document, means that the document is promptly provided on request by any person on payment of a charge, if any, that is reasonable
-  - **publicly-owned health and disability organisation** means a DHB, Pharmac, NZBS, HPA, and HQSC
+  - **publicly-owned health and disability organisation** means a DHB, Pharmac, NZBOS, HPA, and HQSC
   - **resident population** , in relation to a DHB, means the eligible people residing in the geographical area of the DHB (as specified in Schedule 1)
   - **service agreement** has the meaning given to it by section 25
   - **services** means health services and disability support services